LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 ```

 <aside class="aside-warning" markdown="1">
-It's not required that every class has a constructor.
+It's not required that every class have a constructor.
 If you don't provide one, the Java compiler will generate an "empty" constructor for you, known as a **default constructor**.
 For example, when we left out a constructor in our `HelloWorld` class above, the compiler created the following constructor for us:

 ```java
 public HelloWorld() {}